Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 > [!info]+ **Time in Death House**
 >
-> When the clock strikes six, place three six-sided dice on the table in front of the players, with each side showing a six.
-Each pip on the dice represents twenty minutes until midnight.
+> When the clock strikes six, place six six-sided dice on the table in front of the players, with each side showing a six.
+Each pip on the dice represents ten minutes until midnight.
 >
 > As the players explore the house, tick this dice clock downward to indicate the passage of time, always starting with the die showing the lowest number.
 If the lowest die shows a one, you can tick it down to “zero” by removing it from the group instead.
 >
 > The dice clock counts down as follows to represent the total time the players have spent in the house:
 > - Each time the players enter a new floor of the house or dungeon, tick the dice clock down by one.
 > - Each time the players make a Perception or Investigation check to search an entire room, tick the dice clock down by one.
-> - Each time the players complete a short rest, tick the dice clock down by three.
+> - Each time the players complete a short rest, tick the dice clock down by six.
 >
 > A full hour passes each time a die decreases from 4 to 3, or each time a die decreases from 1 to 0.
 The grandfather clock in the **Main Hall** sounds on the hour, every hour, and can be heard throughout the house and dungeon.
 >